einarwh/escher-workshop/README.md

 ### Exercise 6 : quartet

 You might feel at this point that you're progressing slowly, and that "Square Limit" must be miles off.
-You still haven't seen a single fish.
+Unless you've cheated, you still haven't seen a single fish.
 Despair not!
 You have come further along than you might think.
 Indeed, you are already ready to leave the low-level world of vectors completely behind!
 From now on, you'll concentrate on using the simple picture combinators you've written to create more powerful ones.

 Using `above` and `beside`, define a function `quartet` which takes four pictures `nw`, `ne`, `sw`and `se` as inputs and organizes them in a 2x2 grid.
-The names of the pictures hint at where in the grid they should be put.
+The names of the pictures hint at where in the grid each picture should be put.

 See if you can recreate this picture: